 Rollin' to the Future

 We really are throwing wads of money at people to get energy from oil wells that really are starting to run dry, and burning oil really does make carbon dioxide that really does have a warming influence on the climate.
 If we keep doing what we're doing, we have high scientific confidence that the fossil fuels will run out, but not before the exhaust changes a lot of things on the planet.
 The short-term solutions may involve conservation, or nuclear energy, or capturing carbon dioxide and putting it back in the ground, or other ideas.
 Or we could just barge ahead and hope for the best.
 The long-term solution is highly likely to involve the sun, through photovoltaics, or wind, or biomass, or other things.
-Fossil fuels are just stored energy from the sun—think of them as a great battery, charged up over a few hundred millions years, that we are discharging over a few hundred years, and we can already see the bulb on the flashlight starting to dim.
+Fossil fuels are just stored energy from the sun—think of them as a great battery, charged up over a few hundred millions of years, that we are discharging over a few hundred years, and we can already see the bulb on the flashlight starting to dim.
 Creedence Clearwater Revival watched the "big wheels keep on turning" in the John Fogerty song Proud Mary; in this parody, we review the ways to keep the big wheels turn without making our lives a lot harder.

 Jedediah Was a Spotted Owl